miklevin/MikeLev.in/index.md

 Me](https://raw.githubusercontent.com/miklevin/drinkme/main/install.bat) potion
 for my fellow humans.

-Now as any good Alice knows, you shouldn't drink very much from a bottle marked potion.
-The good news is you can read the ingredients top-to-bottom.
-That first-phase `.bat` file is because Windows.
-It gives control over to this second-phase [install_wsl.sh](https://github.com/miklevin/drinkme/blob/main/install_wsl.sh) file whose recipe you can also inspect.
-My potions are really rather simple, but the most powerful magic often is.
+As Alice knows, you shouldn't drink very much from a bottle marked poison.
+So I made it so you can read the ingredients top-to-bottom.
+That first-phase `.bat` file is for Windows, which gives control over to this second-phase [install_wsl.sh](https://github.com/miklevin/drinkme/blob/main/install_wsl.sh) for inside Linux.
+My potions are simple but powerful as good magic often is.

 ## Be My Amazing Friends